 If foods make health claims, they need to meet the legal criteria for those claims.

-To make this claim, the product has to contain no more than 0.5g of fat per 100g or 100ml of product.
+In order to claim that a product is fat-free, it has to contain no more than 0.5g of fat per 100g or 100ml of product.

 Low-sugar foods can’t contain more than 5g of sugars per 100g (if solid) or 2.5g of sugars per 100ml (if liquid).

-This means the product doesn't contain any added monosaccharides or disaccharides (see below), or any other food used for its sweetening properties.
+To claim there is no added sugar, the product mustn’t contain any added monosaccharides or disaccharides or any other food used for its sweetening properties.
+We explain the different words for sugar below.
 If sugars naturally occur in the food, the label should also say, ‘contains naturally occurring sugars’.